-Below you’ll find a run through of the safest options, including the option I use and an explanation of why that’s my choice.
+Below you’ll find a run through of the safest options, including the options we recommend and an explanation of why they’ve been chosen.

 Safest Deposit Options